-Borrowing is presented as current liabilities unless the Group has an unconditional right to defer settlement for at least 12 months after the reporting date.
+Borrowing is presented as current liabilities unless the Group has the right to defer settlement for at least 12 months after the reporting date.
 When an entity breaches an undertaking under a long-term loan agreement on or before the reporting date with the effect that the liability becomes payable on demand, the liability is classified as current, even if the lender has agreed, after the reporting date and before the authorisation of the financial statements for issue, not to demand payment as a consequence of the breach.
-The liability is classified as current because, at the reporting date, the entity does not have an unconditional right to defer its settlement for at least twelve months after that date.
+The liability is classified as current because, at the reporting date, the entity does not have the right to defer its settlement for at least twelve months after that date.

-Where the entity expects, and has the discretion, to re-finance or roll over an obligation for at least 12 months after the reporting period under an existing loan facility with the same lender, the liability is classified as non-current.
+Where the entity has the right, to roll over an obligation for at least 12 months after the reporting period under an existing loan facility with the same lender, the liability is classified as non-current.